rust-lang/rust/src/doc/rustc-dev-guide/src/incremental-compilation.md

-red inputs, determining Q's color may involve re-executing Q so that we can compare its output, but if all of Q's inputs are green, then we can conclude that Q must be green without re-executing it or inspecting its value, regardless.
+red inputs, determining Q's color may involve re-executing Q so that we can compare its output, but if all of Q's inputs are green, then we can conclude that Q must be green without re-executing it or inspecting its value at all.
 In the compiler, this allows us to avoid deserializing the result from disk when we don't need it, and in fact enables us to sometimes skip *serializing* the result as well (see the refinements section below).